alebairos/xfutebol/singleboard-manual.md

 Player 1's Attacker Moves to an Empty Tile: At1A3 MOVE B4

 **Interpretation**: Player 1's Attacker at A3 moves to the empty tile B4.
-*Player 2's Defender Intercepts Player 1's Midfielder**: Df2C2 INTERCEPT B4Md1
+**Player 2's Defender Intercepts Player 1's Midfielder**: Df2C2 INTERCEPT B4Md1

 **Interpretation**: Player 2's Defender at C2 intercepts at tile B4, where Player 1's Midfielder is positioned.
-Player 1's Midfielder Passes to Player 1's Attacker: Md1C4 PASS E5At1
+**Player 1's Midfielder Passes to Player 1's Attacker**: Md1C4 PASS E5At1

 **Interpretation**: Player 1's Midfielder at C4 passes to tile E5, where Player 1's Attacker is positioned.